JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

    - Attempting to implement Rotors but is proving hard to translate the abstract maths to code
    - I will attempt to mitigate the impact on my schedule by completing other tasks at the same time, so I am not making no progress on the project.

+ - Developing Intuitive rotation.
+   - when someone rotates an object, if coded to the direction of rotation will flip for the user.
+I will need to develop a system that rotates as you expect
+   - To keep an object rotating on its local axis, the equation has to be changed slightly.
+I do not fully understand this yet so will do research before extending this to 4D to avoid having unpredicted results in the future

 ## Plan
 <!--[Time plan, in roughly weekly to monthly blocks, up until submission week]-->